Mushroom-Ano/KabalMinigame/README.md

 This game is in **very** early development.
 Expect **a lot** of bugs.
 This is currently here to demonstrate the progress i have made.

-## UPDATE
+## 🛠 UPDATE

-Implemented a local-llm feature, setup a local llm on your localhost, select 'Start Chatting' and enjoy!!
+Implemented a Local-LLM, to use this please download the release, setup a local llm on your localhost, select 'Start Chatting' and enjoy!!

 ## 🎮 About the Game